afrancoto/WebMenu/README.md

   - Add the checkboxes for the new services to the config window
   - Add the new service to the menus
 - Add an 'Options' item to menubar/Webmenu and it's checkbox in the config window
-- Add an 'All' checkbox for both the submenus in the config window
+- Add an 'All' checkbox for both the submenus in the config window [DONE]
 - Add a 'Set service order' button at the right of the 'Add a new service' button in the config window
   - Let it open a new widget with an orderable list
   - Add remove service button under the list